Jason923/Jason923.github.io/_pages/research_methods.md

 * **Educational Statistics and Data Analysis** (UG Course)
 * **Quantitative Data Management and Analysis in Educational Research** (PG Course)
 * **Multi-dimensional and Multicausal Analysis in Educational Research** (PG Course, taught by Professor Kit Tai Hau)

+Apart from those courses, I also participated in the workshop [Statistical Methods for Research Students] organized by the Department of Statistics at the Chinese University of Hong Kong.
+This workshop contained some quantitative research knowledge and skills; please see the following.
+* **Linear Regression on SPSS**
+* **Introduction to ANOVA via SPSS**
+* **Factor Analysis and Structural Equation Modeling**
+* **Introduction to Neural Networks via SPSS**
+* **Survival Analysis**